Cathedrals Cycle Route challenge

-There are many ways to complete this route, both on-road and off-road, but however you arrive at a Cathedral you will be welcomed.
-Each cathedral will carry a CCR stamp/sticker.
-A coveted CCR Finishers Medal is planned to be available to all those who have completed the full 42 cathedrals (CCR/PP passport or stamps may be required).
+There are many ways to complete this route, both on road and off road, but however you arrive at a cathedral you will be welcomed.
+Each cathedral will carry a CCR stamp or sticker.
+A coveted CCR Finishers Medal is planned to award to all those who have completed the full 42 cathedrals (CCR/PP passport or stamps may be required).

 Each cathedral is aiming to appoint a dedicated cycle champion to improve the cycle readiness of their buildings, ensuring a warm welcome for visiting cyclists.